 You can choose whether your confidential patient information is used for research and planning.
 To find out more visit nhs.uk/your-nhs-data-matters.

 You do not need to do anything if you are happy about how your confidential patient information is used.
 You can change your choice at any time.

 Type 1 opt-out: medical records held at your GP practice

-You can also tell us if you do not want your confidential patient information held in your GP medical record to be used for purposes other than your individual care.
+You can tell us if you do not want your confidential patient information held in your GP medical record to be used for purposes other than your individual care.
 This is commonly called a type 1 opt-out.
 This opt-out request can only be recorded by your GP practice.
-Data sharing with NHS Digital will start on 1 September 2021, if you have already registered a Type 1 Opt-out with your GP practice your data will not be shared with NHS Digital.
-If you wish to register a Type 1 Opt-out with your GP practice before data sharing starts with NHS Digital, this should be done by returning this form to our reception team.
+Data sharing with NHS Digital began on 1 September 2021, if you had already registered a Type 1 Opt-out with your GP practice your data will not of been shared with NHS Digital.
+If you wish to register a Type 1 Opt-out with your GP practice to opt out of future uploads with NHS Digital, this should be done by returning this form to our reception team.

 National Data Opt-out: information held by NHS Digital